 1 Day in the Algarve

 Portugal’s Algarve is one of the most well-known areas of the country.
 Beautiful clifftop views, beaches, and hiking trails make it a popular destination in the warmer months.
-However, unless you are renting a car it can be really tricky to get around, which is why I’m recommending one day as a visit.
+However, unless you are renting a car it can be really tricky to get around, which is why I’m recommending that if you only have one week in Portugal, you only visit this region for a day.

 Faro has a large airport which is perfect for flying out of (or even catching a cheap flight back to Lisbon or Porto to catch your flight), however Faro is really small.
 I made the mistake of spending my full day here and was disappointed.
 You can base yourself in Faro for the night, but do yourself a favour and hop on a bus to Lagos to explore to really see the Algarve.
 It’s about 1.5-2 hours away by public transit, so it will make for a long day, but trust me when I say it has a lot more to explore than Faro.